|#1||Explore- Career and Technical Education (6-12)|

 World Book Student (Grades 5-10) online encyclopedia includes eBooks, videos, activities, primary sources, read-aloud, and translation features.
 Lexile reading levels included.

-Watch this short video introducing World Book Student.
+Watch this short video introducing some of the features in World Book Student.
 As you watch think about how you will help your students use the many digital tools in World Book Student.
+You may want to watch other videos in the series including short videos on the Biography Center, Research Tools and Webquests.

 Next demonstrate a search in World Book Student: